Skip to main content

 Can I change account codes after enabling accounting transactions?

 Yes, but only future transactions will use the new codes.
-Existing accounting transactions are immutable and will never be changed or backfilled.
-This maintains the integrity of your financial audit trail.
+Existing accounting transactions are immutable and will never be changed.
+However, if you have historical transactions with null account codes (from before codes were configured), those can be backfilled with the newly configured codes.
+This maintains the integrity of your financial audit trail while allowing you to complete your historical data.

 What happens if my Premium subscription lapses?